shuozhixu/Modelling_2024/README.md

 Then use the data file and the same potential file to calculate its lattice parameters and elastic constants at 0 K and 300 K. Also calculate its GSFE at 0 K.

-Note: when calculating its lattice parameter at 0 K, modify the
+Note: The trial lattice parameter is 3.5564 Angstrom.
+When calculating the lattice parameter at 0 K, in line 44 of `lmp_0K.in`, change the three numbers 54, 63, and 45, to 30, 30, and 10, respectively.
+This is because different cell sizes are used here.

 ## MoNbTa